Native American (Hopi Pueblo)

 Native North America Gallery (Gallery LG34)

-Gift of Independence Investment Associates, Inc.
+Museum purchase with funds donated by Independence Investment Associates, Inc.